H3llKa1ser/IT-and-Security-101/Networking/Microsegmentation.md

 ### Microsegmentation allows the organization to limit which business functions/units/offices/departments can communicate with others, in order to enforce the concept of least privilege.

 ### For instance, the Human Resources office probably has employee data that no other business unit should have access to, such as employee home address, salary, medical records, etc. Microsegmentation, like VLANs, can make HR its own distinct IT enclave, so that sensitive data is not available to other business entities, thus reducing the risk of exposure.

+### Even in your home, microsegmentation can be used to separate computers from smart TVs, air conditioning, and smart appliances which can be connected and can have vulnerabilities.

+### In modern environments, microsegmentation is available because of virtualization and software-defined networking (SDN) technologies.
+In the cloud, the tools for applying this strategy are often called "virtual private networks (VPN)" or "security groups".